aasolhjou/mlpredictionpipeline/README.md

-# Used Car Sale Price Estimation
+# ML Prediction Pipeline - Used car sale prices in India.

 The following repository contains scripts to clean data and select the most important features from data of used car sales in India.